ECE-BU-Miah/docsAreaCoverage/README.md

 # BEMOSS Project

-# Title: Exploring BEMOSS and its Application
+# Title: BEMOSS and Its Enhanced Applications

 ## Authors: Brian Lauer and Dr. Suruz Miah